A city break is essential. Check into one of these luxurious new staycation spots for the ultimate Melbourne holiday.

 Southeast Asian style – Quincy Hotel Melbourne

 The first Australian outpost of Singapore’s Quincy Hotel chain opened its doors in May, adding a dash of colour and zest to Melbourne.
-Up on Level 28, the Q Bar offers hawker snacks and cocktails next to the rooftop pool.
+Up on Level 28, The Q Melbourne offers hawker snacks and cocktails next to the rooftop pool.
 Down on the ground floor, SingSong serves bubble tea and banh mi.
 On Level 1, Salted Egg specialises in Thai cuisine.
 The Quincy is in Flinders Lane, two minutes’ walk from the aquarium and a bridge away from Crown.
-All reopening from 5 November, book now.

 Sophisticated sanctuary – Next Hotel Melbourne

 The Next Hotel is a linchpin in the 80 Collins hospitality precinct.
 It’s tailor-made for a luxury escape.
 The hotel’s elegantly understated design morphs Melbourne with Manhattan.
 Here, your in-room martini is made from Next’s own in-house aged spirits.
 Then there’s La Madonna, the hotel’s must-visit dining venue, serving Sicilian and Asian-inspired food.
 Outside your door are Nick & Nora’s cocktail bar and farm-to-table dining at Farmer’s Daughters.

 Rekindle your love for travel and luxury with a stay at the grand Rendezvous Hotel Melbourne.
 Built in 1913 and newly refurbished, this is one of Australia’s most historic hotels.
 Inside the ornate Edwardian Baroque building the charm continues.
 The heritage-style rooms have all the modern comforts while maintaining an air of old-world glamour.
 Linger over a cocktail in the Traveller's Bar or sip Champagne at high tea in the Heritage Lounge.